Theme | Eligibility Criteria | Prizes | Timeline | Proposal Submission Form |

 About

 UW 3MT® is a professional development competition that celebrates the exciting capstone and research experiences of master’s and doctoral students at the University of Washington from all three campuses.
 The competition supports graduate students’ capacity to effectively explain their research or capstone project in three minutes, in a language appropriate to a public audience.
-This event is a partnership between The Graduate School’s office of Graduate Student Affairs and the UW Libraries Research Commons.
+This event is a partnership between The Graduate School and UW Libraries Open & Interdisciplinary Research Support.

 Three Minute Thesis (3MT®) is an academic research communication competition originally developed by the University of Queensland, Australia.